-The ketogenic diet is rapidly growing in popularity as a weight-loss and wellness diet.
+The ketogenic diet is rapidly growing in popularity as a weight-loss and health diet.
 Google searches for this diet are skyrocketing , and we're seeing a growing number of new keto supplements on the market.
 But what is keto diet exactly and how does it work?

 The keto diet is definitely not a new trend or passing fad; the diet has been around for decades — since the 1920s to be more exact.
 And many of the principles behind this diet are even older, dating back to 500 BC .
 It's only recently that people are rediscovering this diet for weight loss and better health.